The definitive guide to living and working in the Cayman Islands

 The Cayman Islands have been making large efforts to be transparent and to sign laws that benefit foreign governments in the sharing of information and this has paid dividends.
 In 2000, the Cayman Islands’ Government signed up to the OECD’s project to eliminate harmful tax practices and joined the Global Forum on Taxation.
 In 2001, as a demonstration of the OECD commitment, the Cayman Islands signed a tax information exchange agreement with the US which is in force for all civil and criminal matters.
 A few years later, the Cayman Islands agreed to implement the European Union Savings Directive, automatically reporting bilaterally to each of the 28 EU member states, interest income earned by EU citizens in Cayman Islands bank accounts.
 Since then the Cayman Islands' have also signed numerous tax information exchange agreements with G-20 and/or OECD countries modeled on the OECD standard for bilateral tax information exchange and continues to actively negotiate additional agreements.
 At the time of going to press, Cayman has entered into tax information exchange agreements with 35 countries.
 Furthermore, the Cayman Islands has pioneered a unilateral mechanism, which provides for precisely the same range of tax information exchange in relation to tax information matters without a bilateral treaty.
 The Cayman Islands has elected the US Treasury’s Model I Intergovernmental Agreement in relation to the Foreign Account Tax Compliance Act (FATCA) to facilitate tax information exchange with the Internal Revenue Service of the USA.

-The willingness of the Cayman Islands to be an open and cooperative jurisdiction, resulting in it being added to the OECD ‘white list’, perhaps demonstrates that the label ‘tax haven’ is somewhat outdated and simply unfair.
-The professional service providers based in the Cayman Islands prefer (in recognition of the efforts undertaken) that a modern term of being a ‘tax neutral jurisdiction’ be used.
+The willingness of the Cayman Islands to be an open and cooperative jurisdiction on tax information exchange demonstrates that the label 'tax haven' is somewhat outdated and simply unfair.
+The professional service providers based in the Cayman Islands prefer (in recognition of the efforts undertaken) that a modern term of being a 'tax neutral jurisdiction' be used.